eclipse-iofog/iofog.org/content/docs/2/reference-controller/cli-usage.md

 ## Config Locations

-Config files are located in project.
+Config files are located in project `src/config/<file>.json`.
+When installed using iofogctl resolves to `/opt/iofog/controller/lib/node_modules/iofogcontroller/src/config/`.
 There are 3 config files:

 #### default.json (general data that is used for default values)